gobbe/cohesity-scripts/README.md

 ## API Authentication

+You can automate running scripts with integrated authentication.
 There are two methods used in these scripts.
 Scripts using Brian's cohesity-api.ps1 has integrated method to store authentication keys.
+Without this scripts using Cohesity PowerShell module will always ask authentication when running script.

 With scripts using Cohesity powerShell Module you can use PSCredentialTools (https://www.powershellgallery.com/packages/PSCredentialTools/1.0.1).
 After installing you can create new credentials with